Our Story

 Practicing in Charlottesville since 2012, Tara is also STOTT PILATES® certified and integrates Pilates-based movement into her sessions to restore core control, balance, and function.
 She is passionate about advancing the field of PT, serving as a clinical instructor, site coordinator of clinical education, and reviewer for the Commission on Accreditation in Physical Therapy Education (CAPTE).

-Doctor of Physical Therapy from the University of Delaware, 2006
+Doctor of Physical Therapy University of Delaware, 2006

-Kinesiology with concentration in Sports Medicine degree from the University of Virginia, 2003
+Kinesiology with concentration in Sports Medicine degree University of Virginia, 2003

 Member of US Medical Team at 2010 Vancouver Olympics